shreyaschavhan/advanced-sql-injection-for-awae/Methodologies/MySQLi/boolean-based-blind-sqli.md

 - Identifying the vulnerability:
 > - My Opinion and experience (don't take it literally but I guess it's true (for me atleast)):
 >   - Normally Boolean Based Blind SQLi can be detected by keeping an eye on `Content-Length` header when payload is introduced.
->   - A drastic change in response length when the some query returns true as compared to when something returns false is a 100% sure giveaway of vulnerability.
+>   - A drastic change in response length when some query returns true as compared to when something returns false is a 100% sure giveaway of a vulnerability.
 > - Payload
 > - True
 > ```sql